manuellacomerio/manuellacomerio/README.md

 ### Hi there 👋

 I am Manuella (Manu for short), a sustainable development professional and (aspiring) urban data scientist.
 I've completed my MSc in Urban Analytics at the University of Glasgow in 2024 with a full scholarship from the Chevening scheme, during which I developed my skills in R and Python programming.
 Afterwards, I also worked as a Research Assistant at the Urban Big Data Centre, University of Glasgow in the IDEAMAPS project, where I furthered honed my programming, analytical and research skills.
+Currently I'm an Analyst at the Cities Climate Finance Leadership Alliance (CCFLA) based at Climate Policy Initiative (CPI), working with urban climate finance tracking.

 ### Fields of interest 🧐